Linuxfabrik/lfops/roles/nextcloud/README.md

 * Run interval of rescanning filesystem.
 Have a look at [systemd.time(7)](https://www.freedesktop.org/software/systemd/man/systemd.time.html) for the format.
 * Type: String.
 * Default: `'*:50:15'`

+`nextcloud__redis_group`

+* Group that may connect to the Unix socket of Redis or Valkey.
+The role adds the web server user to it.
+* Type: String.
+* Default: `'valkey'` on RHEL 10, `'redis'` elsewhere

+`nextcloud__redis_unixsocket`

+* Unix socket through which Nextcloud reaches Redis or Valkey for caching and file locking, the one that `setup_nextcloud` installs.
+Set it to `''` to connect to `127.0.0.1:6379` over TCP instead.
+* Type: String.
+* Default: `'/run/valkey/valkey.sock'` on RHEL 10, `'/run/redis/redis.sock'` on RHEL 8 and 9, `'/run/redis/redis-server.sock'` on Debian and Ubuntu

 `nextcloud__skip_apps`